dpho3n1x/dpho3n1x/README.md

-- 👋 Hi, I’m dPho3n1x (Sho)
+- 👋 Hi, I’m dPHO3N1X
-- 👀 I’m interested in IT oriented stuff

-Feel free to try my main projects: Clenc and Image Compressor ;)
+- 👀 Here you can find my small utilities and instructions on C# related topics